firesoflife/m-woodworks-front-end/README.md

 - First we initialize the useParams hook with the following - `const params = useParams()`
 - Then, we need to store the params we want to use by storing them in a variable -- `const title = params.title`

+notes for notes

+- changed api call to App.js
+- moved state there
+- passed to Gallerylist via props